 When dealing with an insurance company during a motorcycle accident claim, be careful what you say to the insurance claims adjuster.
-This is the professional in charge of reviewing your claim and recommending to the insurance provider whether or not to accept or reject benefits.
+This is the professional in charge of reviewing your claim and recommending to the insurance provider whether to accept or reject benefits.
 The claims adjuster is not on your side; his or her main goal is to save the insurance company money by devaluing your claim.

 During your conversations with an insurance adjuster, do not admit fault.
 Do not say that you are uninjured until you have seen a doctor.
 Keep your answers to questions short and concise.
 Politely decline to give the adjuster a recorded statement.
 If your claim is accepted and you are offered a settlement, consult with a motorcycle accident lawyer before saying yes.
 Once you accept, you cannot renegotiate the amount.
 A lawyer can review your case and let you know if the offer is adequate for your injuries and losses.

 Attorney Jeff Robinette will do everything possible to maximize your results during a motorcycle accident injury claim in Morgantown, West Virginia.
 We will make sure you and your family have everything you need in the aftermath of a harmful collision.
 We have dedicated attorneys with years of experience handling motorcycle accidents and catastrophic injury claims.